 Read our privacy notice which tells you how we use your data.

 Apply for a new pavement licence or renew your licence online

 What happens next?

-When the new legislation comes into effect from 6th July, you will receive an email with further details and a notice template.
-You must complete and clearly display the notice in the window of the premises for 7 days.
+Once you have submitted your application, you will receive an email with further details and a notice template.
+You must complete the template and clearly display the notice in the window of the premises for 7 days.

 We will then have a further 7 days to make a decision, and either reject or approve your application and issue you with a licence.

 If you have any objections or comments to make about an application that we have received, you can submit a representation online within the 7 day consultation period.